juanmalunatic/billing-the-kid/README.md

   Quick (and highly personalized) options
-    These options are temporary and override "native-q" --week    Show the amount of hours worked this week --day
+    These options are temporary and override "native-q" --weeks    Show the amount of hours worked this week --days
-  --month
+  --months

   Planned options